 Conclusion

-As always, hope this was practical and If you know any other ways to reload/restart a shell environment, please let me know.
+As always, hope this was practical and if you know any other ways to reload/restart a shell environment, please let me know.
 Feel free to leave a comment below and if you find this tutorial useful, follow our official channel on Telegram.